 Recovering from a stroke with Mercy Fitzgerald Hospital

-Mercy Fitzgerald can help you and your loved ones survive stroke.
+Mercy Fitzgerald can help you survive stroke.

 In early January, Agnes Dickinson told her granddaughter, whom she lives with in Glenolden, that she felt like she was getting a cold and went to lie down.
 “She slept all the next day, but we didn’t think it was abnormal—she’s 91, after all,” says her granddaughter, Christina Coker, who also happens to be a cardiac monitor technician at Mercy Fitzgerald Hospital.
 But then Christina walked into her room to check on her, and noticed Agnes’ speech was slurred.

 She suspected a stroke immediately, and rushed her grandmother to the Emergency Department at Mercy Fitzgerald Hospital.